Eating Goat Cheese During Pregnancy – Is It Safe?

 The following types of goat cheese are considered safe to be consumed during pregnancy as they carry a negligible risk of food poisoning.

-Hard goat cheese is made from pasteurised milk and also contains a little moisture which makes it safe for pregnant women.
-Due to the moisture content in hard cheese, the harmful bacteria cannot thrive and hence it has very less chance of contamination.
-Pasteurized and unpasteurised hardbound cheese are considered safe for consumption during pregnancy.
+Hard goat cheese is made from pasteurised milk and also contains a little moisture, which makes it safe for pregnant women.
+Due to the moisture content in hard cheese, the harmful bacteria cannot thrive, and hence it has a very low chance of contamination.
+Pasteurized and unpasteurized hardbound cheese are considered safe for consumption during pregnancy (3).

-Pasteurized cheese of any variety is considered safe during pregnancy, except for the ones which is ripened on the surface.
-The process of destroying the bacteria, yeast and mould found in raw milk is termed as pasteurization.
+Pasteurized cheese of any variety is considered safe during pregnancy, except for those that are ripened on the surface.
+The process of destroying the bacteria, yeast, and mould found in raw milk is termed pasteurization (4).

-Varieties of cheese like feta, and halloumi, that are made from sheep’s milk are considered safe during pregnancy.
+Varieties of cheese like feta and halloumi, which are made from sheep’s milk, are considered safe during pregnancy.
 This is mainly because of the way they are made.
-Feta cheese comes with high salt content and halloumi cheese has a semi-hard brined consistency which makes it safe for pregnancy as the bacteria contamination is less likely to happen in this variety.
+Feta cheese comes with high salt content, and halloumi cheese has a semi-hard, brined consistency, which makes it safe for pregnancy, as bacterial contamination is less likely to happen in this variety.

 Types of Goat Cheese That Are Unsafe During Pregnancy